matthew-brett/pydagogue/git_gui_windows.rst

 ***********************

 * Get a copy of the msysgit_ ``.exe`` installer
-* Double click to install 'git' on your machine
+* Double click to install git_ on your machine
 * Accept all the defaults

 *****************